'Kingsman' writer teases crazy, different 'Golden Circle'

 That was a journey I was really interested in exploring.
 It's not something you've seen in spy movies before.
 You never see anyone struggle with that.
 You don't really explore someone trying to have both.

-Kingsman are an archetype of the British gentlemen, so we felt the American equivalent was the southern gentlemen, so we've gone with that southern vibe.
+Kingsman are an archetype of the British gentleman, so we felt the American equivalent was the southern gentleman, so we've gone with that southern vibe.

 Is it a new organization?